-Taylor Swift Delicate Video On Spotify — Hints At Love For Joe Alwyn With Sweet ‘J’ Necklace
+Taylor Swift Delicate Video On Spotify — Shows Love For Joe Alwyn With Sweet ‘J’ Necklace

 So good!
 Taylor Swift has treated fans to a second music video for her hit ‘Delicate’ and it’s nothing like we expected.
 WATCH the exclusive Spotify visual here!